srabonti03/AI-Course/Algorithm Implementation/A-star Algorithm/README.md

 ---

+## 🚀 Project Overview

+The A* algorithm is widely used in AI and graph search problems to find the shortest path efficiently.
+This implementation handles AND-OR graphs — where nodes can have conjunctive (AND) or disjunctive (OR) child relationships — enhancing classic A* to more complex structures.

+---

 ## 🧠 How the Algorithm Works

 The A* algorithm is a **best-first search** technique that finds the **least-cost path** from a start node to a goal node by considering both: